ColinKennedy/vim-vex-complete/README.md

 ## Installation
-This plugin depends on the [UltiSnips Vim plugin](https://github.com/SirVer/ultisnips)
+This plugin can be used as-is.
+But if you'd like arguments to be "steppable" like they are in the above demo, the [UltiSnips Vim plugin](https://github.com/SirVer/ultisnips) must be installed.

 If you're using a Vim plugin mananger such as [vim-plug](https://github.com/junegunn/vim-plug), all you have to do is add these lines to your .vimrc: